tatmanblue/Arcus/docs/V2_Plan.md

 5. Error handling on both the service and cli
 6. Review PRs and add technical updates like error handling
 7. Add configuration management
+8. Dynamic injection for URL downloader and type conversion functions

 ## Support for the Cloud.